muktoakash/django-channels/README.md

 # django-channels
 Implement a basic chatting app using django channels.
 Following [medium article](https://medium.com/atomic-loops/django-channels-is-all-you-need-94628dd6815c).
+This, or a very similar example, can also be found on the official [documentation for Channels](https://channels.readthedocs.io/en/latest/tutorial/index.html).

 ## The end result